Manuvv01/POS-System/README.md

 All libraries used in the project for development are listed in `requirements_dev.txt`.
 The ones most frequently used are:

 - Pandas
 - Openpyxl
-- Jupyter Notebook (Data Analysis)
+- Jupyter Notebook (for data analysis)

+---

+## Features

+- Add products to inventory
+- Store product data in spreadsheets
+- Manage product information (name, price, quantity)
+- Designed to support barcode scanning

 ---